spacemanspiff2007/HABApp/_doc/util.rst

 Example SwitchItemValueMode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The SwitchItemMode is same as ValueMode but enabled/disabled of the mode is controlled by a OpenHAB :class:`~HABApp.openhab.items.SwitchItem`.
-This is very useful if the mode shall be deactived from the OpenHAB sitemaps.
+This is very useful if the mode shall be deactivated from the OpenHAB sitemaps.

 .. execute_code::